thautwarm/AbstractPattern/README.md

 An abstraction among pattern matching, provided with optimizations for pattern matching compilation.

+This repo, as a proof-of-concepts, has turned out to be successful and now got integrated into MLStyle.jl, to help it achieve the best performance and extensibility.

 ## Why Optimizations

 So far many implementations use **nested if-else** as the target of generating matching branches.